grafana/tempo/example/docker-compose/scalable-single-binary/readme.md

 ## Scalable Single Binary

-** Note: This method of deploying Tempo is referred to by documentation as "monolithic mode" **
+** Note: This method of deploying Tempo is referred to by documentation as "scalable monolithic mode" **

 In this example Tempo is configured to write data to MinIO which presents an S3-compatible API.
 Additionally, `memberlist` is enabled to demonstrate how a